28 Fun Things To Do in Melbourne at Night

 Things to do in Melbourne at night: Money-saving tip

 To save money on shows in Melbourne, stop by Halftix to see what discounted tickets they have for sale.
-And if the major theatre blockbusters are on your wish list, register for the ticket lottery at Todaytix.
+And if the major theatre blockbusters are on your wish list, register for the ticket lottery at Todaytix – you can get seriously discounted tickets for major shows if you’re flexible.
+On Tuesdays from 12pm-midnight you can get discounted tickets for Arts Centre shows through Tix at 12.
 Read more Melbourne travel tips.

-Laughing is good for your mental, emotional, and physical health and it’s never been more important.
-So, for the good of your health, make sure that you include a comedy show or two when you’re planning your things to do at night in Melbourne.
+Laughing is good for your mental, emotional, and physical health – and it’s never been more important.
+So, for the good of your health, make sure that you include a comedy show or two when you’re planning your night in Melbourne!

-Comedy venues in Melbourne included Comedy at Spleen, for new and old talent, or Local Laughs, located in a European-inspired tavern in St Kilda East.
+Comedy venues in Melbourne include Comedy at Spleen (Monday nights), for new and old talent, or Local Laughs also on Monday nights, located in a European-inspired tavern in St Kilda East.

-If you like a more intimate setting, try Lido Comedy for a show every Tuesday night in the jazz room of an old cinema.
+Every Tuesday night, Lido Comedy rolls out the brightest comedic talent (and in a lovely location in the jazz room of the cinema).
 Comedy at the Coopers Inn is also a great place to spend a Friday night.

 If you’re travelling with young kids, this probably isn’t the best choice of late-night Melbourne activities.
-But if your travelling companions are a little older, then it’s an interesting and spooky way to spend a couple of hours.
+But if your travelling companions are a little older and braver, then this is a spooky but interesting way to spend a couple of hours.

-The gaol offers a few different tours, so have a look what’s on in the city and prepare to be creeped out.
+The gaol offers a few different tours, so have a look at what’s on and prepare to be freaked out.

 Information about the Old Melbourne Gaol night tours